 - 28 ounce can of crushed tomatoes

 - 1 bay leaf

-- In a large dutch oven or pot, saute onion, carrot and celery for 3-4 minutes until vegetables begin to break down.
-Add fresh thyme, red pepper and fresh oregano.
-Continue to saute for another 2 minutes.
+- In a large dutch oven or soup pot over medium heat, drizzle olive oil and saute the onion, carrot and celery for 4-5 minutes until the vegetables begin to soften.

 - Add the chopped garlic, thyme, oregano, Kosher salt and red pepper and continue to saute for another minute.

 - Add the tomato paste and stir the paste into the sautéed vegetable.
 Then add the beans, vegetable stock, crushed tomatoes, bay leaf and small Parmesan rind.

 - Cover the pot with a lid, leaving a small opening and bring the soup to a boil and then down to a simmer and continue cooking for 45 minutes, stirring every so often.